-A commitment to feminism and decolonization as method and praxis, as well as object of study, informs her current research projects: 1) the first is a SSHRC-funded project called Feminist Energy Futures: Power Shift and Environmental Social Justice (SSHRC) co-lead by Dr. Sourayan Mookerjea; the other two are Canada First Research Excellence (CEFREF)-funded Energy Humanities projects she leads as part of the larger Future Energy Systems project at the U of A, called 2) Speculative Energy Futures co-lead by Dr. Natalie Lovelss and 3) iDoc co-lead by Dr. M.E.
-Luka and Dr. Sourayan Mookerjea.
+A commitment to feminism and decolonization as method and praxis, as well as object of study, informs her current research projects: 1) the first is a SSHRC-funded project called Feminist Energy Futures: Power Shift and Environmental Social Justice (SSHRC) co-led by Dr. Sourayan Mookerjea; the other two are Canada First Research Excellence (CEFREF)-funded Energy Humanities projects she leads as part of the larger Future Energy Systems project at the U of A, called 2) Speculative Energy Futures co-led by Dr. Natalie Loveless and 3) iDoc co-led by Dr. Sourayan Mookerjea.

 Wilson’s publication highlights include Petrocultures: Oil, Politics, Cultures w/ Adam Carlson and Imre Szeman (MQUP, 2017); "Gendering Oil: Tracing Western Petrosexual Relations” (2014); and Sighting Oil w/Andrew Pendakis (2012).
-She is also the editor-in-chief of Imaginations: Journal of Cross-Cultural Image Studies (2011-2018).
 Her monograph in process is called Deep Energy Literacy: Toward Feminist Energy Futures.